 Please note that from the 1st of January 2016, pensioners and those in receipt of state welfare with an income less than €18,000 per annum are exempt from all prescription payments.
 Children under the age of 18 with 33% disabilities or more and adults over the age of 18 with 65% or more disabilities are also exempt.

 At Health Plan Spain, we offer a pharmacy option as an add on to any of our policies.

-This additional cover can only be added on contraction or renewal of the health insurance plan you decide to take out.
+This additional cover can only be added on the contraction or renewal of the health insurance plan you decide to purchase.